BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 What is the Ideal Sound Level for Listening?

 The human ears do not actually hear volume, but sound pressure.
-The closer you get to the sound source, the more sound pressure will hit your ear, and the farther you are from the sound source, the less sound pressure on your ear, though the volume will be the same.
+The closer you get to the sound source, the more sound pressure will hit your ear, and the farther you are from the sound source, the less sound pressure on your ear, though their will be same volume.
 So, some professional speakers can create more pressure with minimal volume than consumer speakers.

 Too high an SPL may damage your ear, and the human ear begins to degenerate at 85 to 95 dB SPL.
 For example, a standard rock concert can produce an SPL of around 100 to 130 dB.